supabase/supabase/DEVELOPERS.md

 ## Getting started

 We are in the process of migrating this repository to monorepo, using Turborepo.
-Eventually, the docs and the Studio will be run using Turborepo, which will significantly improve the developer workflow.
+Eventually, all the apps will be run using Turborepo, which will significantly improve the developer workflow.

+If you are working on the docs site ([supabase.com/docs](https://supabase.com/docs)), please refer to this [developers guide](https://github.com/supabase/supabase/tree/master/apps/reference/DEVELOPERS.md).

 You must be using NPM 7 or higher.

 ### Fork the repository